Biological therapy is medicine that helps the body's immune system fight cancer. It is also called:

 T cells.
 These attack cancer cells.
 They also tell other immune system cells to defend the body.

-Natural killer cells (NK cells).
+Natural killer cells.
 These cells find, stick to, and kill foreign or damaged cells in the body.

 Macrophages.
 These are white blood cells that swallow foreign particles.
 They also tell other immune system cells to do the same.